koitu/mustream/README.md

 # To Do
 - Web client
 ## high priority
+- update TrackSerializer based on new Track Model
+- finish SimpleTrackSerializer
+- Finish UserSerializer and add view to access
+	- limit for space each user can use
-- update permissions
+- update urls
-- extend User
+- test playlists
-- get techinial metadata (not part of a model?)
+- allow users to bookmark other users playlists
+	- will need to create another field in userprofile

+## med priority
 - limit size of image and audio uploads (different limits for user and staff)

-## med priority
 - pagementation
-- limit for space each user can use
+- techinial metadata (streaminfo ex. format, sample rate, channels, bitrate ...)
 - custom login and logout (https://github.com/encode/django-rest-framework/blob/master/rest_framework/urls.py)
-- watch folder and automatically update database on file change
+- add static files to database
 	- might need to rewrite models with (https://www.geeksforgeeks.org/filepathfield-django-models/)
 	- another way could be to change the upload to locations instead
 	- would also need to serve file (how to design url?)